 What to Do If You Were Not Compensated for Work

 California workers will occasionally find themselves thinking, what should I do if my employer does not pay me?
-If an employee or former employee believes they experienced wage theft from either hourly or salary earnings, they should take action in the following areas:
+If an employee or former employee believes they experienced unpaid wages from either hourly or salary earnings, they should take action in the following areas:

-Act quickly if pursuing a case.
-If an employee or former employee wants to file a civil claim, they need to keep in mind that statutes of limitations exist between two and four years for back wage claims.
-Getting counsel with an employment and wrongful termination attorney is one of the first steps to take.
+• Act quickly if pursuing a case.
+If an employee or former employee wants to file a civil claim, they need to keep in mind that statutes of limitations exist between two and four years for back wage claims in California.
+Getting counsel with an employment and wrongful termination attorney is one of the first steps to take in a California unpaid wages claim.

 Get the Wages Owed to You with the Help of Our Unpaid Wages and Overtime Lawyers

 As victims of wage theft, workers have a right to the agreed-upon earning for their hours of hard work.
-Obtaining legal advice is the first step toward recouping your losses.
+Obtaining legal advice is the first step toward recouping unpaid wages in California.
 Our lawyers can assist with legal counsel as well as filing civil claims for unpaid income, late wages, and getting overtime pay.

 When to Contact an Unpaid Wages and Overtime Lawyer